git4dcc/RTB_C02/README.md

 # Software
-Operating the C02 within the terminal window.
+Operating the C02 is within the terminal window.
 ## Terminal screens
 Below some example screens of the different functional sections.
 The screens (called aspects) can be switched by pressing F1-F7.
 All screens are updated in real-time speed, ensuring always up-to-date information shown.